RubyCL/AmbiguousIDRs/README.md

 ## A Dataset for Ambiguous Implicit Discourse Relations

 This repository contains the ambiguous implicit discourse relations dataset for English.
+It includes paired examples with ambiguous implicit relations alongside two different preceding context sentences, each forcing either a causal or concessive reading.

 ## Dataset Contents

-- **data/ambiguous_relations.csv**: The primary dataset file containing examples of ambiguous implicit discourse relations.
+- **data/ambiguous_relations.csv**: The primary dataset file containing examples of ambiguous implicit discourse relations for English.
-- **data/README.md**: A detailed description of the dataset, including the structure and annotations.
+- **README.md**: A detailed description of the dataset, including the structure and annotations.

 ## Reference
 If you use this resource, please consider citing: